 6) Keep 2FA Safe

-Two-factor authentication is very important for the security of our online account.
+Two-factor authentication is very important for the security of our online accounts.
 These days we have many important accounts online for different services.
 So we all usually have a code generator app and OTP login for 2FA.
 Sometimes things get problematic when we forget to keep backup codes for 2FA.
-In the case of first boot after resetting a phone, there is no option to see SMS before completing setup.
+In the case of the first boot after resetting a phone, there is no option to see SMS before completing setup.
 So if you have two-factor authentication enabled, in order to log in to your Google account at the time of setting up, you won’t be able to do that.
 It is because SMS can’t be accessed at setup.
 However, we can skip adding an account at first and we can surely proceed after the home screen appears and the Message app is available for use.

 Things actually get serious, when the phone is reset using recovery mode and not from settings or the phone is formatted by mistake or buggy update.
 In this case, Factory Reset Protection (FRP) acts and it doesn’t allow to perform setup of the phone without logging in with the previous account.
 This means at least SMS access is needed for authentication.
 Actually, the best option is to take out the SIM card and put it on a different phone to receive OTP.
 In case there is no such option, you have to keep a copy of backup codes or turn off 2FA till the process of resetting and updating is completed.